John Marc Anderson is an American artist born March 25,

 Marc's St. Louis Cathedral Pieces For New Orleans Area

 Homes And Businesses Are In Such High Demand, There Is

 Often A Lengthy Backlog Of Work.
 Larger Pieces Are

 Available For Municipal And Upscale Settings.
-Contact The
+For larger

-Acclaim For Marc's Work.
-Visitors Around The World Are Fascinated
+Work.
+Visitors Around The World Are Fascinated By

 "Charmed" was a piece Marc completed as a study of

 extrapolation of scale.
 Working from a 12" model, Marc